zalando-stups/documentation/components/senza.rst

 instance prices`_ list.
 This block will buy a c4.large instance for up to $0.134 per hour.

+``SpotPrice``
+    Maximum amount of US dollars you want to spent per hour for a given instance type.

 .. code-block:: yaml

    SenzaComponents: